-Solo board game or cooperative concepts are pretty popular with players right now.
-The publisher Hans im Glück is now proving that you can even convert purely competitive board game classics into “trendy variants”, providing its evergreen Carcassonne with the rules for a solo variant that also works cooperatively.
+Solo board game or cooperative concepts are going down pretty well with gamers these days.
+The fact that even purely competitive board game classics can be converted into "trendy variants" is now proven by the publisher Hans im Glück, who donated the set of rules for a solo variant to their evergreen Carcassonne, which also works cooperatively.

 Carcassonne as a solo board game